 "And there is our neighbour – he is smoking!
 That is bad for you," she said, pulling out the lung page of her children’s book about the body and showing me.

-Yes, you should never do that, I agreed, thinking of the Nicorette I still chew on bad days.
+Yes, you should never do that, I agreed.

 "And what are these?" she asked, pointing to the book’s pictures of red and white blood cells.

-Well, the red blood cells carry oxygen to the … um … the red blood cells are lorry (truck) drivers, I said, and they take air door-to-door in your body like milkmen.
+Well, the red blood cells carry oxygen to the … um … let me start over, I said.
+The red blood cells are lorry (truck) drivers, I said, and they take air from your lungs and deliver it door-to-door in your body like postmen.
 The white blood cells are gardai (police), and if a germ tries to sneak in, they pounce on it.

 She asked to play red blood cells for a little while -– I swear I don’t make these things up -- knocking on each cell door and announcing they had an air delivery.
 Then she wanted to play white blood cell, creeping up on a naughty germ and saying, "I’ve got you now!"